CRISPY BUTTERNUT SQUASH GNOCCHI WITH FRIED GARLIC & ROSEMARY

 Dust a flat surface or cutting board with a bit of cassava flour.
 Roll each ball of dough into long, thin logs about 1 inch in diameter, using slight pressure and pinching any cracks that form while rolling to keep the dough from breaking apart.
 Using a knife or pastry cutter, cut the dough into ½” pieces of gnocchi.
 Press the top of each piece gently with a fork to create a striped pattern.

 Bring a large pan or cast iron skillet to medium heat.
-Add in 2 tablespoons of avocado oil and 2 tablespoons of salted butter to melt.
+Add in 2-3 tablespoons ghee.
 Arrange the gnocchi in the pan to fry until one side is crispy, 3-5 minutes.
+You will know these are ready to flip because they will be crispy enough to no longer stick and easily release from the pan.
 Flip over the gnocchi to fry until crispy, for about another 3-5 minutes.
 You may need to fry the gnocchi in two batches depending on the size of your pan.
-If frying in two batches, melt an additional 1 tablespoon of avocado oil or ghee and 1 tablespoon of butter to the pan before frying the second batch.
+If frying in two batches, melt an additional tablespoon or two of ghee and to the pan before frying the second batch.
 Once the gnocchi has a golden brown, crispy crust, remove from the pan and place in a serving bowl.

-Keep the pan over medium heat and add the remaining 2 tablespoons of avocado oil and 2 tablespoons of butter to melt.
+Keep the pan over medium heat and add 2-3 more tablespoons of ghee to melt.
 Add the garlic and rosemary to fry, stirring occasionally until the garlic is golden brown and crispy.
 Pour the garlic and rosemary sauce over the gnocchi and serve topped with a dollop of ricotta.